On the valence of logharmonic polynomials: Introduction

 \subsection{Proof techniques}

 The proof of Theorem \ref{thm:BHconjUB} begins with a reformulation of the valence problem in terms of rational harmonic functions and then specializes a technique previously used in that setting by the first named author and G. Neumann in \cite{KN}, where the key idea is to use a theorem of Fatou from holomorphic dynamics.
 This indirect method was introduced by the first named author and G. Swiatek in \cite{KhSw} in their above-mentioned proof of the $m=1$ case of Wilmshurst's conjecture.
-Subsequent adaptations of this method have led to solutions to additional problems including sharp estimates for the topology of quadrature domains \cite{LeeMakarov} and classification of the number of critical points of Green's function on a torus \cite{BergErem}.
-The results of \cite{KN}, which are directly relevant to the current paper, confirmed astronomer S. Rhie's conjecture in grativational lensing (motivated by the connection to gravitational lensing the zeros of rational harmonic functions were investigated further in \cite{Bleher}, \cite{SeteCMFT}, \cite{SeteGrav}, \cite{SetePert}, \cite{Zur2018a}, \cite{Zur2018b}).
+Subsequent adaptations of this method have led to solutions to additional problems including sharp estimates for the topology of quadrature domains \cite{LeeMakarov}, classification of the number of critical points of Green's function on a torus \cite{BergErem}, and sharp estimates for the number of solutions of certain transcendental equations \cite{BergErem2018}.
+The results of \cite{KN}, which are directly relevant to the current paper, confirmed astronomer S. Rhie's conjecture in gravitational lensing (motivated by the connection to gravitational lensing the zeros of rational harmonic functions were investigated further in \cite{Bleher}, \cite{SeteCMFT}, \cite{SeteGrav}, \cite{SetePert}, \cite{Zur2018a}, \cite{Zur2018b}).

 The proof of Theorem \ref{thm:general} utilizes another technique that has been applied in studies of gravitational lensing, in this instance, going in a separate, purely algebraic direction utilizing Sylvester resultants.
 The application of Sylvester resultants to bound the valence of certain polynomials in $z$ and its complex conjugate $\ol{z}$ was introduced by A.O.
 Petters in the study of gravitational lensing in \cite{Petters}.
 Our proof of Theorem \ref{thm:general} particularly resembles the more recent application of resultants in the study of gravitational lensing by multi-plane point mass ensembles carried out by the third-named author in \cite{Perry}.